 The second method is easier in the long run, because if you start out with a fair salary, you can keep paying yourself the same amount once your company becomes profitable.
-However, if your startup can’t support paying you market worth, it’s OK to pay yourself the bare minimum until your business breaks even.
+However, if your sole proprietorship can’t support paying you market worth, it’s okay to pay yourself the bare minimum until your business breaks even.

 Some business owners use the business’s money to pay their personal expenses without taking a salary in the belief this will save them on taxes.
 But this tactic can backfire and lead to substantial penalties if the IRS decides the money should have been taken as a salary.